 Thymosin alpha 1 (Tα1) is a powerful peptide produced by the thymus gland.
 The thymus is a critical part of your immune system, where individual T-cells respond to the millions of bacteria, fungi, or viruses that could invade your body.

-Yes, it has been approved by the FDA for treatment of malignant melanoma, Hepatitis B and C, and influenza.
-Further studies are investigating it for antiviral properties, cancer treatments, as a powerful antioxidant, to supplement treatments for tick-borne infections, and immune modulation and boosting.
-It is used for support of immune systems suppressed by chemotherapy.
+Yes, it has been approved by the FDA for the treatment of malignant melanoma, Hepatitis B and C, and influenza.
+It is also used for support of immune systems suppressed by chemotherapy.
+Further studies are investigating its antiviral properties and possibilities as cancer treatment, as well as its use as a powerful antioxidant, to supplement treatments for tick-borne infections, and for immune modulation and boosting.

 How does Thymosin alpha 1 work?

 Tα1 has been shown to enhance the function of certain immune cells called T and dendritic cells.
 This is very important to anyone with a depressed immune system or suffering from an infection, as these white blood cells play pivotal roles in the body’s defense process.

 Tα1 has been shown to exhibit antibacterial and antifungal properties, suppress tumor growth, increase vaccine effectiveness, and protect against oxidative damage.

 Supplementation with Tα1 has potentially excellent benefits for patients suffering from infection or autoimmune disease.

 In addition to its use in the treatment of Hepatitis, AIDS, and cancer, Tα1 has shown promise in the treatment of Lyme disease, though because of the large role the immune system plays in combating the disease, this isn't too surprising.
 Tα1 assists the immune system in finding and eliminating Lyme bacteria and infected cells while helping to prevent oxidative damage, thereby decreasing inflammation and enabling better quality of life throughout treatment.